AdmUU/Admin.IM/README-en.md

 ## 🐳 Docker deployment

-It is recommended to use docker compose for one-click deployment in the online environment.
+It is recommended to use Docker Compose to deploy online.

 ### Prerequisites
+- System memory is 1G or more.
+If it is installed on the same server as the database, it should be at least 2G.

-- Install Docker and Docker Compose plugins
+- Install Docker and Docker Compose plugins.
-- Install MySQL and Redis (optional)
+- Install MySQL and Redis.
+(You can also use built-in MySQL and Redis)

 ### Quick deployment